 Chiang Mai Temples

 Chiang Mai is a city full of Buddhist temples, each of them stunning in their beauty and serenity.
-All Chiang Mai’s Buddhist Wat’s (temples) are lovely but two stand out, Wat Chedi Luang in the Old City and Wat Phra That Doi Suthep on Doi Suthep mountain.
+All of Chiang Mai’s Buddhist Wat (temples) are lovely but two stand out, Wat Chedi Luang in the Old City and Wat Phra That Doi Suthep on Doi Suthep mountain.

 Wat Phra That Doi Suthep gazes down over Chiang Mai from the heights of Doi Suthep mountain.
 A sacred Buddhist relic is housed within its golden Chedi which shines brightly in the midday sun emitting a dazzling ethereal glow.

-To get to the Wat Phra That you can make merit by walking up the 306 stairs of the decorative Naga (serpent) staircase or take the cable car.
-Once at the top you will see one of the most beautiful temples in Northern Thailand and spectacular views of Chiang Mai in the valley below.
+To get to the Wat Phra That you can make merit by walking up the 306 stairs of the decorative Naga (serpent) staircase or taking the cable car.
+Once at the top, you will see one of the most beautiful temples in Northern Thailand and spectacular views of Chiang Mai in the valley below.

 Always remember that the temples are a place of worship, be respectful and dress appropriately covering your legs and shoulders.